ShellCode33/VM-Detection/README.md

 # VM Detection

-This project is a Go implementation of well-known techniques trying to detect if the program is being run in a virtual machine.
+*What ?* This project is a Go implementation of well-known techniques trying to detect if the program is being run in a virtual machine.

-Why doing this in Go ?
-Because there are many C programs already doing this, but none written in pure Go.
+*Why ?* Because there are many C programs already doing this, but none written in pure Go.

-See the [paper](https://github.com/ShellCode33/VM-Detection/blob/master/paper/paper.pdf) for more details.
+*How ?* See this [paper](https://github.com/ShellCode33/VM-Detection/blob/master/paper/paper.pdf) for more details.

+Please feel free to contribute !

 ## Usage